Zhejing-Chin/OnePlanet/README.md

 - Feature Engineering
     - remove columns that have only single value ['coffee_last_hr', 'smoke_last_hr'] to reduce dimension of dataset
     - calculate time difference of start and end for each study protocol (mood)
-    - get dominant frequency from each signal group by labels
+    - get dominant frequency from each signal grouped by labels and subject id

 #### Details
 1. read_subject.py